Lillian1070/showcase_sql_1/README.md

 ### Step 4a: Calculation of `amount` (Subquery)

-This subquery calculates the sum of amount for each `visited_on` date within a 7-day window, including the current date (as `visited_on`).
+This subquery calculates the sum of the amount for each `visited_on` date within a 7-day window, including the current date (as `visited_on`).

 ```sql
 (